-The Preschool bilingual curriculum is organized into five interrelated domains:
+In our International preschool, our bilingual curriculum is organized into five interrelated domains.

 Inspired by the Responsive Classroom Approach, this domain is one of our core educational program’s keystone.
 To put if differently, the Responsive Classroom Approach ensures success in all areas of the curriculum.
 For example, children learn to strengthen their relationships with others and develop self-awareness.
 Also, they adapt to classroom rules and learn to self-regulate and collaborate.
 Ultimately, they become more autonomous and accountable by taking an active role in the life of the class.

-In all areas of the curriculum, children acquire a growing receptive and expressive new vocabulary in both languages.
+In all areas of our international preschool’s curriculum, children acquire a growing receptive and expressive new vocabulary in both languages.
 For example, they practice oral skills via meaningful communication during targeted language activities and spontaneous conversation.
 Then, overtime, they improve syntax structure, understand and follow spoken directions.